 Crohn’s disease, or CD, is an idiopathic chronic inflammatory disease of unknown etiology with genetic, immunologic and environmental influences.
+Like UC, it is one of the major diseases that are generally characterized as inflammatory bowel disease, or IBD.
 Both UC and CD are caused by chronic inflammation in the gastrointestinal tract, but CD can involve the entire gastrointestinal tract, from the mouth to the anus (but it most commonly involves both the large and small intestines), whereas UC is restricted to the colon and rectum.
 Hallmark clinical symptoms of CD are chronic diarrhea and abdominal pain.
 However, the diagnosing physician needs to evaluate laboratory tests, endoscopy results, pathology findings and radiographic tests to arrive at a clinical diagnosis of CD.
 In general, it is the presence of chronic intestinal inflammation that leads to a diagnosis of CD.

 CD is most commonly diagnosed in late adolescence or early adulthood, but can manifest at any age.
 Recent estimates note that there are more than 600,000 patients affected by CD in the United States, as well as 1.1 million in Europe and more than 125,000 in Canada.
 CD is slightly more prevalent in women than in men.